dcentrica/lightning-bolt11/README.md

 Jan 2019: A WORK IN PROGRESS!

 A PHP library for encoding payment data suited to [Lightning Network](https://lightning.network) payments.
 It's ideally suited for use supplying source data for rendering into a Lightning payment QR code.

-The module adheres to a minimal subset of the [BOLT11 standard](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md).
+The library adheres to a minimal subset of the [BOLT11 standard](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md).

 ## Installation